NeuronJay/Elare/README.md

 # Elare
 Conventional Left - Right ( LR ) Game just got trendy !!

-Will be out in play store and app store in August 2019 !!
+Will be out in play store and app store soon !!

+Check your mind and hand coordination with this simple amazing game !

-No Idea as to what is being done but something cool is happening.
+Some Idea as to what is being done but something cool is happening.